14 Remarkable Benefits of Alpha GPC + Dosage & How To Take It

 Your mitochondria were not designed to deal with our current food environment and lifestyle habits.

-That’s why you should avoid refined sugars, processed flours, industrial oils and trans fats.
+That’s why you should limit refined sugars, processed flours, industrial oils and trans fats.
 They can damage your mitochondria and prevent them from properly producing energy.

 Dr. Wahls also recommends you avoid all gluten, dairy and soy products for optimal mitochondrial health.